 - All children in Year 4 are taught to play the recorder and to read music during their class lessons in the summer term; they are then offered the opportunity to continue learning this instrument in Year 5 as a lunch time club.

-- All children in Year 5 are offered the opportunity to learn the Folk Guitar.
+- All children in Year 5 and 6 are offered the opportunity to learn the Folk Guitar.
 This is a voluntary club and is taught on a Tuesday morning during assembly time.

 - All children in Year 6 are taught the Ukulele.

 - In Key Stage 2 (from Year 3) children are offered the option of learning an instrument taught by the peripatetic teachers provided by NMPAT (Northamptonshire Music and Performing Arts Trust).
 These currently include strings, brass and woodwind.
 There is a cost to parents for these lessons.

 Every year NMPAT runs a 10 week school-based course for Years 4 and 5, taught by one of their peripatetic teachers.
 These courses have included so far: Samba Drumming, African Drumming, Brass and Strings.
 These sessions often inspire several children to carry on learning one of these instruments.